WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 All that is needed to discover the connectivity is way to:

-* Gather some IP/ports that may work using TURN relay, STUN, and local addresses.
+* Gather some IP/ports that may work using TURN2 relay, STUN2, and local
+  addresses.

-* A controller, which might be running in the cloud, to inform a client to send a STUN packet from a given source IP/port to a given destination IP/port.
+* A controller, which might be running in the cloud, to inform a client to send a STUN2 packet from a given source IP/port to a given destination IP/port.

-* The receiver notifies the controller about infomation on received STUN packets.
+* The receiver notifies the controller about information on received STUN2 packets.

 * The controller can tell the sender the secret that was in the packet to prove consent of the receiver to receive data then the sending